• Skip to main content

 • 3 cloves Garlic, minced

-• Fresh Dill, or parsley
+• 3-4 sprigs Fresh Dill, or parsley

-• (optional) Lemon, for garnish
+• 1 Lemon, optional for garnish

 Instructions

-• Serve warm garnished with lemon.
+• Serve warm, garnished with lemon wedges.

 Did you make this?
 We'd love your feedback!!Please rate and review it here or below ⤵️